Emergency evacuee guidance during COVID-19

 - Referrals for ESS supports (including food, accommodation, transportation, incidentals and clothing)

-If in-person delivery of support is required, ESS responders will follow public health officer recommendations, including frequent hand washing and physical distance.
+If in-person delivery of support is required, ESS responders will follow Public Health Officer orders.

 Each jurisdiction has unique needs and operations.
 If you do go to a modified reception centre you can expect: